Cladding Spraying in Shrewsbury

 Why Shrewsbury Cladding Fails Over Time

-Shrewsbury’s climate and pollution levels create four main failure modes we encounter: UV degradation on south-facing elevations (especially on plastics and rubbers); thermal movement cracks in older acrylic renders around window reveals; corrosion ‘tracking’ beneath poorly sealed fixings on industrial units; and biological growth (algae, lichens) in shaded areas near the River Severn.
-The town’s clay subsoil also causes subtle building movement that stresses rigid cladding systems.
-Unlike replacement, our spray coatings flex with these movements while sealing against moisture ingress – a critical advantage for Shrewsbury’s weather patterns.
+Shrewsbury’s climate and pollution cause the same four problems we see everywhere.
+UV degradation on south-facing walls, especially on plastics and rubbers.
+Cracks from thermal movement in older acrylic renders, often around window frames.
+Corrosion ‘tracking’ under poorly sealed fixings on industrial units.
+And biological growth like algae and lichen in shaded spots, particularly near the River Severn.
+The area’s clay subsoil also means subtle building movement that stresses rigid cladding systems.
+A spray coating moves with the building and seals against moisture, which is a big deal in Shrewsbury’s weather.
+It’s not like replacement where everything is rigid.

 What Our Cladding Spraying Work Involves